vmware/cluster-api-provider-cloud-director/docs/MANAGEMENT_CLUSTER.md

 # Management Cluster Setup

-## Create Management cluster
+## Create a Management cluster

-All the below steps are expected to be performed by the Tenant administrator level persona.
+All the below steps are expected to be performed by an organization administrator.

 ### Create a bootstrap Kubernetes cluster